 Increases Retention Rates

-An employee welcome kit is one way to support job satisfaction from the very first day, thereby reducing the likelihood of a new hire leaving within the first few months.
+An employee welcome kit is one way to support job satisfaction from the very first day.
+This reduces the likelihood of a new hire leaving within the first few months.
 Feeling welcomed into the company and supported from the moment they arrive for work also plays a crucial role in setting the tone for a positive and rewarding relationship between the employee and the company, which in turn increases loyalty and productivity.

 Clarifies Expectations

-What to Include in Your Employee Welcome Pack
+What Should You Include in Your Employee Welcome Pack?

 When considering what to include in your employee welcome pack, think about what you want to achieve with the materials.
 It can help to break the contents down into different categories: